Cygn/pyDhd/ReadMe.txt

 UPDATE -- 14/11/2024

 python 3.12 replaced distutils with setuptools, and many bits are depraceted.
-In the menatime, SWIG out out a patched so it generates files compatible with 3.12, here they are.
+In the menatime, SWIG put out a patch so it generates files compatible with 3.12, here they are.